natacha-beck/imputePrepSanger/README.md

 The input files needed are:

 1. Genotype data in Plink .map and .ped format (build 37).
-2. The corresponding .strand file (optionally also the .multiply file) from Will Rayner website: http://www.well.ox.ac.uk/~wrayner/strand/.
+2. The corresponding .strand file (optionally also the .multiply file) from Will Rayner website (http://www.well.ox.ac.uk/~wrayner/strand/).
-3. The HRC.r1-1.GRCh37.wgs.mac5.sites.tab file (http://www.haplotype-reference-consortium.org/site)
+3. The HRC.r1-1.GRCh37.wgs.mac5.sites.tab file (http://www.haplotype-reference-consortium.org/site).
-4. The GRCh37 reference fasta (ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/human_g1k_v37.fasta.gz)
+4. The GRCh37 reference fasta (ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/human_g1k_v37.fasta.gz).
-5. A file to update the chromosome names from plink to Ensembl https://imputation.sanger.ac.uk/www/plink2ensembl.txt
+5. A file to update the chromosome names from plink to Ensembl (https://imputation.sanger.ac.uk/www/plink2ensembl.txt).

-Files from points 1 and 2 need to be place in the VARDATA folder, while the remaining files need to be place in the FIXDATA folder (see command line arguments).
+Files of points 1 and 2 need to be placed in the VARDATA folder, while the remaining files need to be placed in the FIXDATA folder (see command line arguments).
 Note that these folders can have any names.

-It is important to have the version of the .strand file corresponding to the genotype array used, and to choose the version corresponding to build 37 (to match HRC reference pannel).
+It is important to have the version of the .strand file corresponding to the genotype array used, and to choose the version corresponding to build 37 (to match HRC reference panel).
 Note that Will Rayner's files assume that the alleles are on the TOP strand.
 The matching .multiply file need to be added if the option to remove variants that had more than one quality match to the genome is used.

 #### Command line arguments

-When running the script 10 arguments are needed:
+When running the script, 10 arguments are needed:

 1. The name of the plink files without the extension (eg.: "foo" for the files foo.map and foo.ped)
-2. The name of the .strand file withitout the extension (note that this should match also the name of the .muliply file is applicable).
+2. The name of the .strand file without the extension (note that this should match also the name of the .muliply file if applicable).
 3. The maximum per person missing (--mind, we suggest 0.1).
 4. The maximum per SNP missing (--geno, we suggest 0.1).
 5. The minor allele frequency (--maf, we suggest 0.05).